Larger than Life (Backstreet Boys song): Commercial performance

-"Larger than Life" was successful in most countries charted.
+"Larger than Life" was successful in most countries it charted in.
 In Australia, the song debuted at number 3, becoming their highest debut on the ARIA Charts, until "Incomplete", which debuted at number one in 2005.
 In its second week, the song fell to number 7 until it reached number 3, its peak position, again, in its third week.
 It was certified platinum by the Australian Recording Industry Association, for selling over 70,000 copies.
 In Finland, "Larger than Life" was Backstreet Boys' highest-charting single, debuting and peaking at number 2.
 The song became the band's eighth consecutive top-five single in the United Kingdom, peaking at number 5 on October 30, 1999.

 In New Zealand, the song peaked at number 11, while in Austria, the song peaked at number 15.
 In France, the song reached number 58.
 In the United States, the song peaked at number 25 on the Billboard Hot 100 chart.
 However, the song peaked at number 6 on the Top 40 Mainstream chart.
 It also reached number 5 in Canada.

 Music video

 Background

+The video was shot in Universal Studios during August 1999, in Orlando, Florida.
 The music video for "Larger than Life" was a big-budget production directed by Joseph Kahn, who also directed "Everybody (Backstreet's Back)" video in June 1997.
-The video was shot on a soundstage at Universal Studios on August 12–14, 1999, in Orlando, Florida.
 The video takes place in a futuristic space setting and includes elaborate special effects and animation, as well as a breakdown with a dance number.
 It was inspired by some sci-fi movies such as Alien, Blade Runner and the Star Wars saga.